A complete and up-to-date Seychelles travel guide featuring the 26 best things to do on Mahé Island for your next trip.

 - About the Island of Mahé in the Seychelles

 - Beyond Mahé: More Seychelles Things to do & Travel Inspiration

 If you're planning your vacation and looking for things to do on Mahé, check out this useful map.
 Here, I've pinned all of the highlights, attractions, and must-see landmarks listed in this travel guide.

 Tip: If you're arriving at Mahé Island Airport, book a private airport transfer in advance.
 This is only €30 and will save you money instead of trying to organize a taxi to your resort or hotel at the airport.

 Quick Option: Mahé Island Tour: Best things to do in a day

 Before we get into this list of things to do on the island of Mahé, you'll want to consider this particular tour on Get Your Guide.

-This is a unique tour as it is fully customizable with a fixed rate that is very competitive.
-This means you can choose your own highlights for what to do on Mahe and the driver and guide will combine it into an amazing day-trip.
+This is a unique tour as it is fully customizable meaning you can choose your own highlights for what to do on Mahé and the driver and guide will combine it into an amazing day trip.
 Furthermore, being a local licensed guide, your driver can also make recommendations and take you to places you might not know about!